 The service API invokers (e.g. the 3rd party application provider) and the CAPIF providers (i.e. Operators) has the service agreement about the service API discovery.
 The Discovery Service API could be used to find a specific service by API Invoker.

-The CAPIF core function enables the API invoker to discover, subscribe to, unsubscribe from and receive notifications from the CAPIF events, such as availability events of service APIs, change in service API information, monitoring service API invocations, API invoker onboarding events, etc, over CAPIF-1 or CAPIF-1e.
+The CAPIF core function enables the API invoker to discover, subscribe to, unsubscribe from and receive notifications from the CAPIF events, such as availability events of service APIs, change in service API information, monitoring service API invocations, API invoker onboarding events, etc, over CAPIF-1 or CAPIF-1e, as listed below:

-Note: The subscribing entity (i.e. the API invoker, the API exposing function, the API publishing function, the API management function) can subscribe to and unsubscribe the CAPIF events.
-The use case #1.3 only cover the relationship between API invoker and CAPIF.

 - discover service APIs, as specified in TS 23.222 [2] Clause 8.7.

 - subscription, unsubscription and notifications for the CAPIF events, as specified in TS 23.222 [2] Clause 8.8.

+Note: The subscribing entity (i.e. the API invoker, the API exposing function, the API publishing function, the API management function) can subscribe to and unsubscribe the CAPIF events.
+The use case #1.3 only covers the relationship between API invoker and CAPIF.

 The charging party: the CAPIF providers.

 The charged party: the API invoker.